namruf32/namruf32.github.io/index.md

     url: /lcia/cc_rental
 ---

-**UPDATE! - A Complete Burn Ban, including campfires,** takes effect August 17, 2023, until further notice, for all of Skagit County.
-Read more information from the <a href="https://www.skagitcounty.net/Departments/Home/press/081623.htm#" target="_blank" rel="noopener noreferrer">Skagit County Fire Marshal</a>.
+**Skagit County Burn Ban Modified to Allow Recreational Fires,** September 1, 2023, until further notice, for all of Skagit County.
+Read more information from the <a href="https://www.skagitcounty.net/Departments/Home/press/090123.htm" target="_blank" rel="noopener noreferrer">Skagit County Fire Marshal</a>.
 {: .notice--danger}

-The **Craft Fair** is right around the corner.
-If you're interested in selling your crafts get more information and apply for a vendor booth [HERE](/events/event_craft_fair)
+**Planned Power Outage, September 27th**<br>
+PSE will be performing maintenance with an anticipated 7 hour power outage for significant portions of South Shore Drive.
+Read more [HERE](/community/news-pse_outage)!
 {: .notice--info}

 ---